 Most of ‘Seeing’ and ‘Remembering’ assume you’re as well read as Zadie is (one day)

 Some of the essays in this book feel like Smith is writing for the sake of writing.

 Like she is writing for herself, an examination of personal thought with no motive or deliberate direction and in that sense, Changing My Mind is pretty self-indulgent.
 Feeling, for example, has content worthy of journal entries but without the events that sell a diary- no major secrets or scandal.
 It makes you wonder if anyone other than Smith could have pulled off getting this published as a collection.

 In places, Changing My Mind assumes a lot- most of Seeing and Remembering assume you’re as well read as Zadie Smith is (one day) and that you have as much interest/ appreciation for David Foster Wallace as she does (she is clearly a massive DFW stan).
 I’m not and I don’t so I admit that parts of this book were an exercise in flick through.
 I didn’t know what she was talking about.

 I enjoyed this more than this much more than Swing Time

-I started reading James Baldwin’s Dark Days around the same time and the casual, conversational tone in both sound very ‘everyman’ while being all at once genuinely insightful and thought-provoking to read.
+The casual, conversational tone in both sounds quite grounded while being all at once genuinely insightful and thought-provoking to read.
 The effort that could have been put into language was instead reserved for putting together ideas and feelings.
 As an aspiring writer, it’s encouraging because it makes you feel it’s not always about pizzazz.
 You don’t always need the sparks.
 Sometimes just the truth works.